barbazul/1kfa/mod_guide_player.md

    * Note, even without studying the Use A Magic Item move, it's still possible to use magic items.

-## Fitting the Fiction to Encumberance
+## Fitting the Fiction to Encumbrance

 There are blanks on some item cards, and some items are designed starting from entirely blank cards.
 You get to give your items descriptive names and define what they are.
-But you do not get to change the rule that each item you carry factors into encumberance penalties.
+But you do not get to change the rule that each item you carry factors into encumbrance penalties.

 It is common for a player to ask why the magic amulet or ring they've created, a trinket that is normally a couple grams, might encumber them.
 The GM didn't